hizircanbayram/G-Lang/README.md

   (+ x (sumup (- x 1)))))
 ```

-Then type the following so as to run it.
+Then type the following to run it.

 ```
 glang sample.gl